 The UN Speech

 Barack sat in the Oval Office, staring pensively out the window.
 He pulled a cigarette packet from his desk.
 The sweet aroma of tobacco made him crave nicotine like the embrace of Michael.
 He lit a cigarette for the first time in thirty years and turned on the TV.
 Scenes of unrest in Tel Aviv played out.
 Students from the Meretz party marched through the streets, burning Torahs and denouncing Haredi Jews.
 Riot police shot gas into the crowd.
 A group of students beat an elderly Orthodox Jew till his face was covered in blood.
 Obama smiled.

 In Gaza, Palestinians violently protested with Molotov cocktails, destroying armed vehicles.
-The Israelis retaliated with bombs, killing hundreds of Palestinians.
+The Israelis retaliated, jets streaking overhead followed by bombs, killing hundreds of Palestinians.
 Their mangled corpses were recorded with careful editing to show Israel in the worst possible light.

-The Palestinians, galvanized by Meretz, prepared for a vote in the Knesset to solidify the two-state solution.
-The CIA's funding of Meretz was finally bearing fruit.
+Barack took another long drag, his eyes narrowing.
+The footage was perfect.
+The narrative was taking shape.

+Back in Israel, the momentum had shifted.
+The Palestinians, emboldened by Meretz’s defiance and their promises of reform, were preparing for a decisive vote in the Knesset.
+The two-state solution, once a distant dream, was now within reach.
+For years, Meretz had championed the cause, tirelessly advocating for liberal values—"peace, civil rights, gender equality, and the separation of religion from state.
+Their support of LGBTQ+ had grown fanatical surpassing Obama’s mandates demanding that QueerDar scanners be installed in every Israeli home.
+This would ensure that every time an Israeli left home their possible gender deception would be verified.
+Now, the CIA’s quiet funding of Meretz was finally bearing fruit.
+The seeds of discord were blossoming into revolution.

+Barack leaned back, his cigarette burning low between his fingers, his smile widening.
+The world was moving exactly as he had planned.
+Soon, the pieces would all fall into place.
 Obama pulled out his BlackBerry, his signature phone which he had kept with him all these years.
 He searched through his contact list, containing the most venerated and powerful people in the world, and found the name he was looking for.